+167 Local Handling of Stormwater in Stockholm: Lessons from Sustainable Drainage Systems

+Nils Brattgård

+Revitalizing the lost spaces around Goharrud river in Rasht with a socio-ecological approach

+Anahita Azadgar, Sina Razzaghi Asl

+197 River Contracts Atlas in Abruzzo Massimo Angrilli, Valentina Ciuffreda

+213 Beyond Green and Blue: Ecohistorical Infrastructures for Water Landscapes

+Giulia Luciani

-- Local Handling of Stormwater in Stockholm:Lessons from Sustainable Drainage SystemsNils Brattgård - 167 Revitalizing the lost spaces around Goharrud river in Rasht with a socio-ecological approach Anahita Azadgar, Sina Razzaghi Asl - 177 River Contracts Atlas in AbruzzoMassimo Angrilli, Valentina Ciuffreda - 193 Beyond Green and Blue: Ecohistorical Infrastructures for Water LandscapesGiulia Luciani - 205 For a Hybrid Urban Culture in Stockholm: The Application of Nestor Canclini's Concept in Two Areas of the Waterfront André Prevedello - Coastal city learning model.
+227 For a Hybrid Urban Culture in Stockholm: The Application of Nestor Canclini's Concept in Two Areas of the Waterfront

+André Prevedello

+241 Coastal city learning model

 Reflecting Climate Change Adaptation Measures with other Cities.

 Dr. Fred C. Sanders, Karen Jonkers

-Team Project III 231 Clean the Soil, Thessaloniki
+Team Project II 257 Clean the Soil, Thessaloniki

+265 Porosity

-Chapter 3 | Porosity
+267 Porosity

-- 241 PorosityAlkmini Paka, Lina Suleiman, Anastasia Tzaka - 251 Water Geography: Defining New Ecosystem Patterns in the Thessaloniki Metropolitan Area Paraskevi Tarani, Stavros Tsoumalakos - 269 Spatial Planning, Climate Change, Adaptation and Public Participation: Evidence from the Mati area in Attica Lazoglou M., Serraos K., Spiliopoulou G - 287 Rethinking Hard Surfaces in the Greek Urban Waterfront: Earth Revelations and the Phenomenology of Urban Living Stefanie Leontiadou
+Alkmini Paka, Lina Suleiman, Anastasia Tzaka

+279 Water Geography: Defining New Ecosystem Patterns in the Thessaloniki Metropolitan Area

+Paraskevi Tarani, Stavros Tsoumalakos

+299 Spatial Planning, Climate Change, Adaptation and Public Participation: Evidence from the Mati area in Attica gy of Urban Living

+Lazoglou M., Serraos K., Spiliopoulou G

+317 Rethinking Hard Surfaces in the Greek Urban Waterfront: Earth Revelations and the Phenomenolo-

+Stefanie Leontiadou

-305 The Essence of Climate Information from Observations and Climate Models for Studies of Climate Change at Regional/Local Scale Prodromos Zanis, Konstantia Tolika
+The Essence of Climate Information from Observations and Climate Models for Studies of Climate Change at Regional/Local Scale

+Prodromos Zanis, Konstantia Tolika

-Team Project IV 319 Let it Ti(be)r, Rome
+Team Project III 353 Let it Ti(be)r, Rome

-Team Project V 327 Vinha as a Pine, Lisboa
+Team Project IV 363 Vinha as a Pine, Lisboa

 Water and land, cities on the waterfront.
-Throughout centuries human settlements along the water have searched for a well-balanced relation and have produced some of the most beloved european cities, wonderful and prosperous port cities, that are now at risk.
+Throughout centuries human settlements along the water have searched for a well-balanced relation and have produced some of the most beloved European cities, wonderful and prosperous port cities, that are now at risk.
 They are facing threats brought by the increasing strength of natural phenomena and disasters.
 To overcome these challenges what needs to be done?
 The most relevant questions address how, when and what are the priorities.
-Settled along the waterfront of rivers, seas or oceans, each waterfront city holds specific challenges and requires adaptative measures.
+Settled along the waterfront of rivers, seas or oceans, each waterfront city holdsspecific challenges and requires adaptative measures.
 While new risks emerge, simultaneously new opportunities to re-imagine these cities and their urban waterscapes come forward.

 In the early 21st century, communities inherited waterfronts mainly shaped during the 20th century, which were built on land-fill, using concrete and creating hard surfaces.
 New opportunities flourish when these areas envision the transition from such rigid, controlling infrastructures to solutions based on adaptation and integration of natural systems.
-A critical analysis of human actions on the natural environment has the potential to produce alternatives that integrate new strategies with ecological functions, favouring smooth systems and a more comprehensive and integrated approach to nature.
+A critical analysis of human actions on the natural environment has the potential toproduce alternatives that integrate new strategies with ecological functions, favouring smooth systems and a more comprehensive and integrated approach to nature.

-The shrinking of biodiversity, unprecedented climate swings and the raising costs of maintenance are symptoms of a planet struggling with climate change.
+The shrinking of bio-diversity, unprecedented climate swings and the raising costs of maintenance are symptoms of a planet struggling with climate change.
 To re-establish a healthy condition, cities seek to develop strategies of adaptation to make the built environment more resilient to face floods, droughts, high tides, tropical hurricanes and urban heat island effects.

-To deal with this topic, an ambitious collaborative research network, funded by the Research European Agency Horizon 2020 - RISE Marie Skłodowska-Curie Actions, was created to imagine Sustainable Open Solutions on Waterfront Cities facing Climate Change (sos Climate Waterfront).
+To deal with this topic an ambitious collaborative research network, funded by the Research European Agency Horizon 2020 - RISE Marie Skłodowska-Curie Actions was created to imagine Sustainable Open Solutions on Waterfront Cities facing Climate Change (SOS Climate Waterfront).
 The initiative acts as a unifying force, drawing together universities and stakeholders spanning Portugal, Poland, Greece, Sweden, Italy, the Netherlands, and Turkey.
-At its core, the research project summonses the expertise of researchers, PhD students and postdoc researchers to uplift scientific excellence through a global partnership.
+At its core, the research project summonses the expertise of researchers, PhD students and post-docs researchers to uplift scientific excellence through a global partnership.